JikaiSH/JikaiSH/README.md

 # JikaiSH

 ## About me
-Hi i'am JikaiSH im a french html/css/javascript developper !
+- Hi i'am JikaiSH im a french html/css/javascript developper !
-I make website, discord bot and betterdiscord plugins !
+- I make website, discord bot and betterdiscord plugins !
-(MORE INFORMATION SOON)
+- I dont talk a lot on social network but i'am active on.